RogerioHorauti/web-quadros/README.md

 ### The database
 ***
-The database is the MySQL and is in the file [Dump](database/Dump20170216.sql).
+The database, MySQL, that is in the file [Dump](database/Dump20170216.sql).